Ignatius Ang: SAFSA

-Ang played for SAFSA, due to National Service.
+Ignatius played for SAFSA in 2017, due to National Service.

-Warriors FC
+Warriors

-Ang will make a return to the professional S.League with former club, Warriors FC, in May 2018.
+Ignatius will make a return to the professional S.League with former club, Warriors, in May 2018.

 International career

 Although he was just a backup player in the LionsXII squad, Ang was called up to the Singapore Under-21 team for the Hassanal Bolkiah Trophy, one of the much-respected Southeast Asian youth tournaments.

+On 26 August 2025, Ignatius was first called up to the Singapore national team for the local centralised training squad.